Synopsys

 Acquisition in 2001

 Avant!
-Corporation develops, markets, and supports integrated circuit (IC) design automation software solutions (from system definition to mask synthesis) for the rapid design of multimillion gate products including system on chip (SoC).
-These ICs power the consumer electronics, Internet infrastructure, wireless, telecommunications, and automotive products.
-The Company is the leading provider of physical foundation IP libraries for IC design and provides a full suite of software for integrated circuit design, process simulation, device modeling, and mask synthesis.
+Corporation specializes in the development, marketing, and support of integrated circuit (IC) design automation software solutions.
+Their offerings encompass the complete design process, from system definition to mask synthesis, facilitating the rapid creation of complex multimillion-gate products, including system on chip (SoC) designs.
+The company is recognized as a leading provider of physical foundation IP libraries for IC design and delivers a comprehensive suite of software that aids in integrated circuit design, process simulation, device modeling, and mask synthesis.
+Avant!'s solutions support various sectors, including consumer electronics, Internet infrastructure, wireless telecommunications, and the automotive industry.

 Pixim